CSE-583-Nitrogenous-Fate/Nitrogenous-Fate-Project/README.md

 3. Change to the NitrogenousFate directory using `cd Nitrogenous-Fate-Project`
 4. Set up a new virtual environment with all the necessary packages and their dependecies using `conda env create -f environment.yml`
 5. Activate the NitrogenousFate virtual environment with `conda activate nfex`
+6. Place your data in the data_raw folder and run the program.
-6. Deactivate the NitrogenousFate virtual environment using `conda deactivate`
+7. Deactivate the NitrogenousFate virtual environment using `conda deactivate`

 ### Requirements
 ---